RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 3. Use glXChooseVisual to get a visual that matches specified attributes.

 4. Use XCreateColormap to create a color map of the specified visual type for the screen on which the specified window resides and returns the colormap ID associated with it.
 Note that the specified window is only used to determine the screen.

-5. Use XCreateWindow to create an unmapped sub-window for a specified parent window, returns the window ID of the created window, and 	 causes the X server to generate a CreateNotify event.
+5. Use XCreateWindow to create an unmapped sub-window for a specified parent window, returns the window ID of the created window, andcauses the X server to generate a CreateNotify event.
 The created window is placed on top in the stacking order with respect to siblings.

 6. Use XMapWindow to map the window and all of its sub-windows that have had map requests.
 Mapping a window that has an unmapped ancestor does not display the window, but marks it as eligible for display when the ancestor becomes mapped.
 Such a window is called unviewable.
 When all its ancestors are mapped, the window becomes viewable and is visible on the screen if it is not    obscured by another window.

 7. Use glXCreateContextAttribsARB to initialize the context to the initial state defined by the OpenGL specification, and returns a handle to it.
 This handle can be used to render to any GLX surface.

 8. Use glXMakeCurrent to make argrument3 (GLXContext) the current GLX rendering context of the calling thread, replacing the previously current context if there was one, and attaches argument3 (GLXcontext) to a GLX drawable, either a window or a GLX pixmap.

 9. Use clGetGLContextInfoKHR to get the OpenCL-OpenGL interoperability device corresponding to the window created in step 5.